Frequently Asked Questions

 Why does astrometry solving fail? #

-Siril can perform an astrometry solving from an online database, either for astrometry or photometric calibration purposes.
+Siril can perform a plate-solving from an online database, either for astrometry or photometric calibration purposes.
 It can fail for a few reasons:

-- The pixel size or focal lenghts are not close enough to the real values.
+- The pixel size or focal lengths are not close enough to the real values.
+Don’t forget to account for correction or zoom lenses places in the optical path.
 Sometimes a small change to above or below the actual values can be enough to make it work

 Can I reduce star size with Siril? #

 No. Siril is more a scientific instrument than a tool based on magics.
 It uses real data to give pixel their values and does not invent them.
-Use specialized software for that and other effects like adding diffraction spikes.
+Use specialized software for that and other effects like adding diffraction spikes or removing stars.